MrRedhu/CSE469/README.md

-# BCHOC - Chain of Custody Ledger (Python CLI)
+# BCHOC - Blockchain Chain of Custody (Python CLI)
 A **blockchain-inspired, append-only** chain-of-custody ledger for tracking digital evidence events (add, check-in/out, removal) with **integrity verification** and **encrypted identifiers**.

-> Portfolio note: this project is built as an academic forensics/security system prototype, focused on correctness, tamper-evidence, and a clean CLI UX.

----

-## Highlights
+## Overview

-- **Append-only binary ledger** (tamper-evident record of evidence handling)
-- **Integrity verification** to detect mutation, reordering, or broken linkage
-- **Encryption of sensitive identifiers** using `pycryptodome`
-- **Unit tests** included (`python -m unittest`)
-- Clear CLI flows for common custody actions

----

-## How it works (high level)

-1. Each action (e.g., *ADD*, *CHECKOUT*, *CHECKIN*, *REMOVE*) becomes a new record appended to a single on-disk ledger.
-2. Records include metadata (timestamp, case/item IDs, state transitions, etc.).
-3. A verification routine walks the ledger to confirm consistency and integrity.

----
+BCHOC is a blockchain-inspired, append-only chain-of-custody ledger for tracking digital evidence events.
+Each action (add, checkin, checkout, remove) appends a binary record to a single ledger file, and integrity checks verify that the chain has not been altered.
 ## Architecture

 ```mermaid